Rivensa/SEP-CN/m/lou-si-ba-ken-ma-ku-si-marcus-ruth-barcan-roberta-ballarin.md

 * Parry, William Tuthill, 1934, “The Postulates for ‘Strict Implication’”, *Mind*, 43(169): 78–80. doi:10.1093/mind/XLIII.169.78
 * Parsons, Terence, 1967, “Grades of Essentialism in Quantified Modal Logic”, *Noûs*, 1(2): 181–191. doi:10.2307/2214584
 * –––, 1969, “Essentialism and Quantified Modal Logic”, *The Philosophical Review*, 78(1): 35–52.
-* –––, 1995, “Ruth Barcan Marcus and the Barcan Formula”, in [Sinnott-Armstrong, Raffman, and Asher 1995](https://plato.stanford.edu/entries/ruth-barcan-marcus/#SRA95): 3–11.
+* –––, 1995, “露丝·巴肯·马库斯and the Barcan Formula”, in [Sinnott-Armstrong, Raffman, and Asher 1995](https://plato.stanford.edu/entries/ruth-barcan-marcus/#SRA95): 3–11.
 * Prior, Arthur N., 1956, “Modality and Quantification in S5”, *Journal of Symbolic Logic*, 21(1): 60–62. doi:10.2307/2268488
 * Putnam, Hilary, 1973, “Meaning and Reference”, *The Journal of Philosophy*, 70(19): 699–711. doi:10.2307/2025079
 * Quine, Willard V., 1943, “Notes on Existence and Necessity”, *The Journal of Philosophy*, 40(5): 113–127. doi:10.2307/2017458